silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/01_ModelAdmin.md

 ## Data Import

-The `ModelAdmin` class provides import of CSV files through the [api:CsvBulkLoader] API. which has support for column mapping, updating existing records, and identifying relationships - so its a powerful tool to get your data into a SilverStripe database.
+The `ModelAdmin` class provides import of CSV files through the [api:SilverStripe\Dev\CsvBulkLoader] API. which has support for column mapping, updating existing records, and identifying relationships - so its a powerful tool to get your data into a SilverStripe database.